Kindergarten - Fifth Grade

 As a vital part of The Highlands School curriculum, our religion classes seek to instill and nurture in your child a personal relationship with and deep love for Jesus Christ.
 By transmitting an academic understanding of the Catholic faith, and conveying that spiritual growth is an integral part of daily life, faith is integrated throughout the curriculum and school day.
 Students are encouraged to form habits of virtue at school as well as at home.

-Latin begins in the Fourth and Fifth Grade, and is offered all the way through 12th Grade.
-While learning about the ancient cultural aspects of the Roman Empire in a fun and engaging way, students will study vocabulary, idioms, grammar, and the Latin roots of the English language.
+Our Lower School students begin exposure to Latin via a “roots” program in the 4th and 5th grades.
+Utilizing principles of the direct method of language teachings, we incorporate Minimus and Minimus Secundus as our primary texts.
+While learning about the ancient cultural dimensions of the Roman Empire in a fun and engaging way, students will study vocabulary, idioms, grammar, and the Latin roots of our English language.
 This course also introduces our young students to age-appropriate mythology and the ancient traditions that ultimately helped form the roots of Western Civilization.

 Physical education is an important aspect of the Integral Formation® of your child.
 Through physical exercises, organized sports, and age-appropriate games, your child will have fun while staying fit and learning about good health.
 He or she will develop strength and coordination, teamwork, communication skills, self-control, and the ability to follow directions and rules.